'Star Wars' Shocker: 'Game of Thrones' Duo Quits Planned Trilogy

 The exit of Benioff and Weiss comes as Star Wars is at a crossroads.
 After Abrams closes out the Skywalker Saga, Lucasfilm will pivot its focus to the small screen with a number of Disney+ streaming shows including Jon Favreau's The Mandalorian (Nov.
 12).
 Other series in development include a Diego Luna-led Rogue One prequel and an Obi-Wan Kenobi series starring Ewan McGregor.

-Benioff and Weiss' expertise with world-building, hone over eight seasons of Thrones, was presumed to be something Star Wars would need in the years to come.
+Benioff and Weiss' expertise with world-building, honed over eight seasons of Thrones, was presumed to be something Star Wars would need in the years to come.
 In April, Kennedy told The Hollywood Reporter she would soon be sitting down with Benioff, Weiss and Johnson to plot the franchise's future.

 "We are looking at the next saga," Kennedy said then.
 "We are not just looking at another trilogy, we're really looking at the next 10 years or more."